cloudflare/cloudflare-docs/products/rules/src/content/normalization/index.md

 Consider a firewall rule that blocks requests whose URLs match `www.example.com/hello`.
 The rule would not block a request containing an encoded element `www.example.com/%68ello`.
 Normalizing incoming URLs at the edge helps simplify Cloudflare Firewall Rules expressions that use URLs.

-You can [Manage URL Normalization](/normalization/manage) in the Cloudflare dashboard.

 ## Availability

 URL Normalization is available in all Cloudflare plans.

+## Get started

+You can [Manage URL Normalization](/normalization/manage) in the Cloudflare dashboard.